-- Unless the Commission directs otherwise, all other adjudicatory matters within the jurisdiction of the Commission will be heard initially and decided by an administrative law judge within the Division of Administrative Hearings. - b.
+- a.
+Unless the Commission directs otherwise, all other adjudicatory matters within the jurisdiction of the Commission will be heard initially and decided by an administrative law judge within the Division of Administrative Hearings. - b.
 Any person requesting an adjudicatory hearing on a matter within the jurisdiction of the Commission shall file a written request for a hearing with the Commission. - c.
-The request for an adjudicatory hearing shall include: - 1) the person's name, address and telephone number;

-- 2) a narrative statement of the person's position, including a complete statement of the factual basis and legal justification for any relief requested; - 3) copies of any written documentation or documentary evidence supporting the person's position; - d.
-Except as may otherwise be directed by the Commission, requests for adjudicatory hearings will be reviewed at the next regular meeting of the Commission following their receipt, provided the request is received by the Commission at least thirty days prior to the meeting.
-There will be no oral presentations to the Commission. - e.
+The request for an adjudicatory hearing shall include: - 1) the person's name, address and telephone number; - 2) a narrative statement of the person's position, including a complete statement of the factual basis and legal justification for any relief requested; - 3) copies of any written documentation or documentary evidence supporting the person's position; - d.
+Except as may otherwise be directed by the Commission, requests for adjudicatory hearings will be reviewed at the next regular meeting of the Commission following their receipt, provided the request is received by the Commission at least thirty days prior to the meeting. - e.
 The person will be notified of the assignment of the matter to the Division of Administrative Hearings or whether the Commission will hear the matter itself. - f.
 All further proceedings will be conducted in accordance with §§ 24-4-105, CRS

-MAILING - 03/05/2021 Basis and Purpose Chapter W-16 - Procedural Rules
+AS APPROVED - 09/01/2021 Basis and Purpose Chapter W-16 - Procedural Rules